AI for writers

 AI for writers who want to keep their voice.

-The best writers don't ask AI to write for them — they ask it to unblock them.
-Iro teaches you to use AI where it genuinely helps: cracking outlines and angles, stress-testing a draft like a tough editor, and spinning up headline options — while the sentences stay yours.
+The best writers don't ask AI to write for them.
+They ask it to unblock them.
+Iro teaches you to use AI where it genuinely helps: cracking outlines and angles, stress-testing a draft like a tough editor, and spinning up headline options, all while the sentences stay yours.
 Five minutes at a time.

 Outlines & anglesAI as editorResearchHeadlinesRevisionVoice